We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Drive to the Drakensberg (approx 305 km / 3 h 45 mins).
 Montusi Mountain Lodge offers genuine hospitality in the tranquillity of one of the most beautiful settings in South Africa.

-Drive into KwaNgwanase (Manguzi or Kosi Bay - allow about 5 hours from Durban), through the town and near the end, look out for the Total Garage - on your left handside.
-Once you arrive at this service station, a Kosi representative will meet you there and drive you to a secure car parking area not far away.
-The trip to Kosi Forest Lodge from here will be approximately 25 minutes in an open 4x4 vehicle and departs at 1600.
-Kosi offers comfortable accommodation, fine cuisine and caters for a host of estuarine, beach and wilderness activities.
+This morning you will drive into KwaNgwanase (Manguzi or Kosi Bay - allow about 5 hours from Durban).
+Proceed through the town and near the end, look out for the Total Garage - on your left handside.
+Once you arrive at this service station, a Kosi representative will meet you there and drive you to a secure car parking area where you will leave your car.
+The trip to Kosi Forest Lodge from here will take approximately 25 minutes in an open 4x4 vehicle and departs at 16:00.

 St Lucia Wetland Park